LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 laconic-3ccf7ee79bdae874-urbit-fake-ship-1    | ">="">="uniswap app installed
 ```

-which is good.
+which is great.
 Exit from following those logs then double check that everything is by running `docker ps`, all containers should be `healthy`.

 Fakezod's have the same default password of `lidlut-tabwed-pillex-ridrup` and you can confirm this by running the following command: